 Centered on the Malecón and the Plaza de Armas are a number of tourist/backpacker restaurants.
 Stop by Dawn on the Amazon Café and enjoy a bowl of gazpacho with a side of guacamole.
 Try their chocolate frappuccino as you lounge on their patio and people watch.
 Nearby is Karma Cafe, a place to sip on a fresh banana-strawberry smoothie while munching on some hummus.
 And finally you can check out the pizza at Antica Pizza as you overlook the action from their balcony.
 And for dessert, stop by for two scoops of chocolate and cappuccino with the friendly staff at Ari’s Burger.

 A five minute walk to the Plaza de Armas, Nativa Apartments is nestled on a side street populated with mom and pop bodegas.
 The rooms are spacious with strong ACs and decent wifi.
 Monica the owner is very friendly and helpful.
 Keep an eye out for her pet monkey.
-Back the Nativa here:
+You can book the Nativa here.

 Disclosure: If you book a hotel, I will earn a commission.